nivedithabhandary/InventoryManagement/README.md

 * Checkout products – Decrease the quantity in the inventory, not remove the listing.

 ### USER has the following options available when interfacing with the inventory UI:
--View all products – See a list of all the products available in the inventory.
+* View all products – See a list of all the products available in the inventory.
--Checkout products – Decrease the quantity in the inventory, not remove the listing.
+* Checkout products – Decrease the quantity in the inventory, not remove the listing.

 ### TECHNOLOGY: JSP + Servlet + Filter + JSTL + JDBC + MySQL

-### FUTURE WORK: Add CSS, AJAX methods to reload product list, Improve session management code.
+### FUTURE WORK:
+* Add CSS, AJAX methods to reload product list, Improve session management code.